Coventry Moving Demand Trends: When Moves Take Longer

 Why demand patterns matter

-When many residents target the same dates, start times compress, and small delays cascade through the day.
+When many residents target the same dates, start times compress and small delays cascade through the day.
 Clustered moves reduce the ability to shift a slot, so any extra carry from distant parking, a long staircase without a lift, or a managed-building loading window can extend the schedule.
-Flexibility—choosing midweek or non-clustered dates—improves reliability because crews can adjust start times, routes remain more predictable, and alternative loading options are easier to secure.
+Flexibility, choosing midweek or non-clustered dates, improves reliability because crews can adjust start times, routes remain more predictable, and alternative loading options are easier to secure.
+The local conditions behind that are explored in neighbourhood-specific moving differences.
+A comparable pattern can be seen in man and van services in Tile Hill.

 Typical Coventry demand cycle